 Later, when his older brother King Robert Baratheon dies, Stannis believes the crown should pass to him, as the next-oldest male in line.
 So he fights to assume his rightful place, and sacrifices everything he values along the way—even though he doesn’t even seem to want to be king.

 Tyrion Lannister is a Questioner.
-Of everyone in the show, he is the person who asks questions like, "Why are things the way they are?
+Of everyone in the show, he's the person who asks questions like, "Why are things the way they are?
 How could they be done better?
 How could we make change to make society run more effectively?"
 He's seen doing research, investigating the world, finding out how different cultures do things differently.

 Jaime Lannister is an Obliger.